 Convection motor failure

-This step-by-step repair guide walks you through fixing convection motor failure on your GE JTS5000SNSS (Wall Oven).
-With the right tools and parts, most homeowners can complete this repair in 1–2 hours and avoid a costly service call.
+In this guide, I’ll walk you through fixing convection motor failure on your GE JTS5000SNSS (Wall Oven).
+With a few tools and the right parts, you can tackle this repair in about 1–2 hours, saving you from a costly service call.

 Part of our Top 20 Oven Models & Common Repair Issues Guide.
 Browse all oven repair guides for related models and issues.

-If your GE JTS5000SNSS wall oven is experiencing convection motor failure, you may notice one or more of the following symptoms during operation.
+When your GE JTS5000SNSS wall oven experiences convection motor failure, you might notice one or more of these symptoms:

-- The convection fan does not spin during convection bake or roast cycles
+- The convection fan doesn’t spin during convection bake or roast cycles

 - The oven displays an F76 error code on the control panel